apache/pekko/docs/src/main/paradox/remoting-artery.md

 ### Flight Recorder

 When running on JDK 11 Artery specific flight recording is available through the [Java Flight Recorder (JFR)](https://openjdk.java.net/jeps/328).
-The flight recorder is automatically enabled by detecting JDK 11 but can be disabled if needed by setting `akka.java-flight-recorder.enabled = false`.
+The flight recorder is automatically enabled by detecting JDK 11 but can be disabled if needed by setting `pekko.java-flight-recorder.enabled = false`.

 Low overhead Artery specific events are emitted by default when JFR is enabled, higher overhead events needs a custom settings template and are not enabled automatically with the `profiling` JFR template.
 To enable those create a copy of the `profiling` template and enable all `Akka` sub category events, for example through the JMC GUI.